 2. Am I eligible?

-In most cases, a VTC participant has to meet the following eligibility criteria:
+In most cases, you have to meet the following eligibility criteria:

-- the defendant is or has served in the military (the National Guard counts);
+- you have served in the military (the National Guard counts);

-- the defendant is facing a criminal charge (typically a lower-level felony); and
+- you are facing a criminal charge (typically a lower-level felony); and

-- the defendant has a substance-abuse addiction or Trauma Spectrum Disorder, such as PTSD (post traumatic stress disorder)
+- you have a substance-abuse addiction or Trauma Spectrum Disorder, such as PTSD (post traumatic stress disorder)

-VTC typically does not accept Colorado veteran defendants who have been charged with…or who have been convicted of…either of the following:
+VTC typically will not accept you if you have been charged with…or have been convicted of…either of the following:

 - a sex crime,